Neutral / cushion / high arch

 - Contrary to its predecessor, the Advantage 2.0, the Zoot Advantage 3.0 uses stitched-on layers that help the upper fabric in wrapping the foot responsibly.
 They also help the upper unit retain its structural integrity as it already uses a more open construction.

-- The mid-sole unit offers full-length cushioning that’s responsive and supportive.
+- The midsole unit of this Zoot running shoe offers full-length cushioning that’s responsive and supportive.
 It’s meant to fully carry the foot and keep it comfortable at all times.

 - A Stability Post has been added to the mid-foot section of this running shoe and its purpose is to correct over pronated foot motion, thus making the stance more neutral.